Cassie Randolph Posts Funny Disguise She Wore For Secret Visits With Colton Underwood Before ‘Bachelor’ Finale

 After Colton and Cassie’s relationship status was revealed on Tuesday night’s Bachelor finale (Spoiler alert: They’re in love and dating, but are not engaged or living together), Cassie took to her Instagram story to post a hilarious photo of herself wearing a black bob wig and dark sunglasses on her way to a past secret visit with the former football star, People reports.

-The photo was a regram of a post by Cassie’s brother Landon Randolph’s girlfriend, Saige Neyda Davis, who originally posted a side-by-side of Cassie and a memorable character from The Incredibles movies.
+The photo was a re-post by Cassie’s brother Landon Randolph’s girlfriend, Saige Neyda Davis, who originally posted a side-by-side of Cassie and a memorable character from The Incredibles movies.

 “So happy @cassierandolph doesn’t have to transform herself into EDNA MODE before sneaking around w/ @coltonunderwood anymore,” the original post read.